oracle/db-sharding/sdb-terraform/README.md

 If the errors still persist, lookup the error codes on Oracle database or Oracle Sharded database release documentation.
 If the issue still persists and you think this is a bug with sharded database terraform modules, then file an [issue][SDB-Issues] or send a pull request on [SDB repository][SDB-Repo].
 If you think it is a configuration issue that you are facing or need further clarification, then refer the SDB Terraform documentation or contact the Oracle support.

-### For tearing down the Sharded Database deployment which was setup previously using the from_existing_dbs mode
+### For tearing down the Sharded Database deployment setup previously in the from_existing_dbs mode

 #### Command Usage
 ```